 - Share results

-To make a proper measurement, you need to have either two Macs or one Mac and an iOS device (iPhone/iPad) in your network.
-One Mac will act as a server, the other device as the client for visualizing the results.
+To make a proper measurement, you need to have at least 2 devices running in your local network.
+One device will act as a server, the other device as the client for visualizing the results.

-Network Speed Tester is available in English and German language for macOS 10.10 or higher and iOS 9.0 or higher. (for iPhone/iPad and iPod touch)
+Network Speed Tester is available in English and German language for macOS 10.10+, iOS 9.0+, and tvOS 9+ (for iPhone/iPad/iPod touch and Apple TV 4) A server version for tvOS is planned as well.

 Getting Started & Help

-Quick Start: Open the application on two macOS machines on your local network.
+Quick Start: Open the applications on two devices on your local network.
 One will be the server (it doesn’t matter which one), the other one will be the client displaying the results.
-The name of the respective Mac will show up in the list.
-On the client Mac, select the server the list and press start to measure.
-Instead of two Macs, you can also use one Mac acting as the server, and an iOS device for measuring.
+The name of the respective device will show up in the list.
+On the client, select the server from the list and press start to measure.

-If you have only one Mac, you can test against the “default router”.
+Mac only: you can also test against the “default router”.
 Though, this will be inaccurate, escpecially for fast wired connections.
 See also below in the FAQ section.

 To get the most exact results while performing a test, make sure that: